neverRare/chesnaught/README.md

 - Engine thread &ndash; Performs analysis, may spawn multithreaded analysis threads but this thread will block and wait for them to finish.
 - Multithreaded analysis threads &ndash; Has the same number as the option.
 Spawned by the engine thread.
 - Timing thread &ndash; Used for timings, it's only purpose is to sleep for a set time and then tell the engine to stop.
 - Search tree garbage collector &ndash; The only real bottleneck outside of the allocated analysis threads.
 Because the trees are huge and complex, it can take a while to free them.
 Chesnaught simply sends them to this thread in order to be freed asynchronously.
 Garbages are queued.
 This could be a bottleneck but since creation of large trees requires time, which would allocate time freeing garbages, this shouldn't be a problem.
-Garbage collection should also be fairly brief and therefore not affect the analysis threads.
+Garbage collection should also be fairly brief and therefore not significantly affect the analysis threads.

 ### Hash